-For plant and equipment, impairment losses are recognised in the statement of profit or loss and other comprehensive income.
+For plant and equipment, impairment losses are recognised in the profit or loss.
 However, because land and building are measured at revalued amounts, impairment losses on land and buildings are treated as revaluation decrement.

-(m) Payables
+(n) Payables

 Creditors represents the amounts owing for goods and services received prior to the end of the reporting period that are unpaid at the end of the reporting period.